didi/cube-ui/document/components/docs/en-US/infinity-scroll.md

 - Basic Usage

   The `cube-infinity-scroll` component has a built-in `tombstone` style, which call `fetch` function to notify the user to load data, and must provide a slot named `render`.
 This slot can be used inside the `render` function.
 Inside the `render` function you can clone the element node of the render slot, populate the node with the loaded item data and return the element node.
+Since the asynchronous mechanism of Vue updating DOM is contrary to the mechanism of InfinityScroll synchronously rendering DOM, the element node of the `render` slot is only used for rendering.
+If you need to do any event binding on the element node, you need to perform it inside the `render` function by yourself.

   ```html
     <template>